Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 Anxia nec mater discordit (discordis) moesta (mesta) puellae (puelle). (more spelling errors in this line, perhaps his hand got tired?)

 Notes:
-This manuscript has abbreviations and punctuation.
-It has less abbreviations than the 14th c. manuscript because the 14th c. manuscript likely came from a different source than G. 379 is also in G.
+- after O, second oldest manuscript
+- This manuscript is kind of a bridge between the old and new traditions.
+It has abbreviations, which is more characteristic of older manuscripts, and punctuation, which is more characteristic of newer manuscripts.
+- It has less abbreviations than the Bodleian manuscript.

 ### Incunabulum Catulli Carmina cum comm.
 Antonii Parthenii, Image 71 and 72 (1487)